 - Apply Online at ActiveMontgomery.org NOTE: the online option is ONLY for open enrollment and does not apply to historic plot renewal.
 See online booking instructions below.

 - In Person: stop by our Park Permit Office at 9500 Brunett Avenue, Silver Spring, MD.
 20901 Operating hours (Monday-Friday, 8:30am-5:00pm)

 - By Mail to the address above

 - By Fax to 301-495-2484

 - E-mail a scanned copy to ParkPermits@MontgomeryParks.org.
 Please include Community Gardens in the Subject Line.

-All plot holders must agree to the 2016 Community Gardens Conditions of Use.
+All plot holders must agree to the 2017 Community Gardens Conditions of Use (currently under review).
 Please note that gardeners must abide by these rules in order to be a Community Gardener in good standing.

 Conditions of Use

-All plot holders must agree to abide by the 2016 Conditions of Use.
+All plot holders must agree to abide by the 2017 Conditions of Use (currently under review).
 Failure to follow these rules will result in the loss of the plot and rental fee.
 The Conditions are listed below and you may wish to print a copy here.